VI-on-CloudFoundry-Enablement/cf-approuter-nodejs/README.md

 The approuter is responsible to manage the routes and the access to all other applications in a cloud foundry space.
 Basically every app could do the authentication check and so on by their own, but using a central app router has various benefits.

 ## Prepare and Deploy
-Go into the manifest and replace the d-user with your username or an unique id Then build the java war package with Maven
+Go into the manifest and replace the d-user with your username or an unique id.

+Don't forget to create an instance of the xsuaa service.
+Currently it is configured that this service instance shall be named "uaa".

 Then push to Cloud Foundry
 ```